-U+23DA was added to Unicode in version 4.1 (2005).
-It belongs to the block Miscellaneous Technical in the Basic Multilingual Plane.
+U+23DA was added in Unicode version 4.1 in 2005.
+It belongs to the block

 This character is a Other Symbol and is commonly used, that is, in no specific script.